Federal Reserve's US$3 trillion virus rescue inflates market bubbles

 DEBT BINGE

-The Fed's bond-buying programs encouraged companies to tap credit markets and made the second quarter the busiest ever for debt issuance.
+The Fed's bond-buying programmes encouraged companies to tap credit markets and made the second quarter the busiest ever for debt issuance.

 "Investment grade and high yield bonds had an incredible quarter in terms of issuance and performance.
 We just continue to see more and more money flow into those markets," said Ted Swimmer, head of capital markets at Citizen's Commercial Banking.